-Tax is a complex and technical area of law that changes frequently.
-It is common for there to be ten or twelve amendments to the Internal Revenue Code in a single year and more than fifty Revenue Rulings.
-In addition, there are dozens of regulatory and administrative documents generated by the IRS.
+Tax is a complex and technical area of law that changes frequently through amendments to the Internal Revenue Code.
+In addition, there are a number of regulatory and administrative documents generated by the Internal Revenue Service.
 Researchers must be aware of the types of documents, how they can be located and updated, and their level of authority.

 Finding Materials in the Goodson Law Library

 Some of the Goodson Law Library's print resources on tax can be found in the Gann Tax Alcove on Level 2 and appear in the Libraries' online catalog (and in this guide) with the location code "Tax Collection."
-Titles in the Tax Collection have been identified as titles of current interest to researchers and practitioners; some earlier editions of the same titles are in the general stacks; and some earlier editions are in the "Superseded Tax" collection on Level 1.
-The location of all materials is displayed in the catalog – if you find a title in the general stacks that is no longer up-to-date, check the catalog and the Tax Collection for a more recent edition.
+Titles in the Thigpen Tax Collection have been identified as being of current interest to researchers and practitioners; some earlier editions of the same titles are in the general stacks; and some earlier editions are in the "Superseded Tax" collection on Level 1.
+The location of all materials is displayed in the catalog.

 The Library has canceled updating services for some print titles and moved to online access through tax databases for many of these titles.
 Online titles are identified in the catalog as electronic resources; most are accessible from off-campus with a Duke NetID and password.

-Tax researchers are fortunate to have several comprehensive research databases specifically for tax, along with well-developed resources on Lexis Advance and WestlawNext.
+Tax researchers are fortunate to have several comprehensive research databases specifically for tax (such as CCH Intelliconnect and Thomson Reuters Checkpoint), along with well-developed resources on Lexis Advance and Westlaw.
 LexisNexis Academic, a campus-wide database which provides much of the same resources as the Law School's version of Lexis Advance, also includes access to basic primary tax sources, and several well-regarded specialized resources.

 These tax database services are developed for use primarily by experienced tax professionals and may be overwhelming or frustrating to the novice user at first.
 Additional guidance is available by contacting the Law Library Reference Desk.